rswinkle/PortableGL/README.md

 ### Educational
 I took a 400 level 3D Graphics course in college in fall 2010 months after OpenGL 3.3/4.0 was released.
 It was taught based on the original
 Red Book using OpenGL 1.1.
 Fortunately, the professor let me use OpenGL 3.3 as long as I met the assignment requirements.
-Sadly, college graphics professors still teach 1.x and 2.x OpenGL today in 2020 far more commonly than 3.x/4.x (or Vulkan).
-A few are using WebGL 2.0 which I kind of consider 1 step forward 2 steps back.
+Sadly, college graphics professors still teach 1.x and 2.x OpenGL today in 2022 more commonly than 3.x/4.x (or Vulkan).
+A few are using WebGL 2.0 which I kind of consider 1 step forward, 2 steps back.

-While Vulkan is the newest thing (already 4 years old time flies), it really is overkill for learning 3D graphics.
+While Vulkan is the newest thing (already 5 years old time flies), it really is overkill for learning 3D graphics.
 There is rarely anything that students make in your standard intro to 3D graphics that remotely stresses the performance of any laptop built in the last decade plus.
-Using modern OpenGL to introduce all the standard concepts, vertices, triangles, textures, shaders, fragments/pixels, the transformation pipeline etc. first is much better than trying to teach them Vulkan and graphics at the same time and obviously better than teaching OpenGL API's that are decades old.
+Using modern OpenGL (ie 3.3+ core profile) to introduce all the standard concepts, vertices, triangles, textures, shaders, fragments/pixels, the transformation pipeline etc. first is much better than trying to teach them Vulkan and graphics at the same time, and obviously better than teaching OpenGL API's that are decades old.

 PortableGL could be a very convenient base for such a class.
 It's easy to walk through the code and see the pipeline and how all the steps flow together.
 For more advanced classes or graduate students in a shared class, modifying PortableGL in some way would be a good project.
 It could be some optimization or algorithm, maybe a new feature.
-Theoretically it could be used as a base for actual research into new graphics algorithms or techniques just because it's such a convenient small base to change and share, vs trying to modify a project the size and complexity of Mesa3D or create a software renderer from scratch.
+Theoretically it could be used as starter code for actual research into new graphics algorithms or techniques because it's such a convenient small foundation to change and share, vs trying to modify a project the size and complexity of Mesa3D or create a software renderer from scratch.

 ### Special Cases
 It's hard to imagine any hardware today that has a CPU capable of running software rendered 3D graphics at any respectable speed (especially with full
 IEEE floating point) that doesn't *also* have some kind of dedicated GPU.
 The GPU might only support OpenGL 2.0 give or take but for performance it'd be better to stick to whatever the hardware supported than use PortableGL.
-However, theoretically, there could be some platform somewhere where the CPU is relatively powerful that doesn't have GPU.
+However, theoretically, there could be some platform somewhere where the CPU is relatively powerful that doesn't have a GPU.
 Maybe some of the current and future RISC SoC's for example?
 In such a case PortableGL might be a useful alternative to Mesa3D or similar.

 Another special case is hobby OS's.
 The hardware they run on might have a GPU but it might be impossible or more trouble than it's worth to get Mesa3D